 What Are The Components of Software Test Plan Template?

-A test plan template includes necessary steps and information to be followed in order to deliver high-quality software as per the requirements specified in the requirement document and software specification document.
+A test plan template includes the necessary steps and information to be followed in order to deliver high-quality software as per the requirements specified in the requirement document and software specification document.
 It also includes a list of functionalities that need to be verified by testers during testing to ensure that all software functions are working as per requirement specification.

-It also includes information about the test environment, available resources, and any other constraints which may affect the quality of the product.
+It also includes information about the test environment, available resources, and any other constraints that may affect the quality of the product.
 It acts as a guideline for all the testing activities in order to deliver high-quality products.

 Test Plan Template Components Are: